 You need to re-register if you move, change your name, wish to change political party affiliations or if your signature has changed.

 There are several political organizations on campus including Campus Democrats, College Republicans, CALPIRG and the Green Party.
-For more information you can contact a Campus Orgs Advisor in the Office of Student Life (X4551) or CampusOrgs@sa.ucsb.edu or access the Office of Student Life web site at http://osl.sa.ucsb.edu/.
+For more information you can contact a Campus Orgs Advisor in the Office of Student Life at CampusOrgs@sa.ucsb.edu or browse the campus organizations on the Office of Student Life web site at http://osl.sa.ucsb.edu/.

 The Voter Registration Volunteer Coalition (VRVC) and the Associated Students sponsor the voter registration drive(s) each year.
 To join the Voter Registration Volunteer Coalition, contact Barbra Ortiz, the campus Voter Registration Coordinator at 805.893.7884, email@example.com or David Washington, the VRVC Intern, at firstname.lastname@example.org.